LLC Formation in Texas

 For a number of reasons, the better choice for real estate investors is almost always to choose a manager-managed format.
 One reason involves the issue of actual and apparent authority to bind the entity.

-If the LLC is managed by its members, then any member may contractually bind the company—even if that member owns only a minority interest—since each member in a member-managed company is considered to have full agency authority to act on behalf of the LLC (BOC Sec.
-101.254).
+If the LLC is managed by its members, then any member may contractually bind the company—even if that member owns only a minority interest—since each member in a member-managed company is considered to have full agency authority to act on behalf of the LLC.
+BOC Sec.
+101.254.
 In practice, this can present problems, since third parties are entitled to reasonable reliance upon what such a member says and does—at least for purposes of ordinary company business (and even if the company agreement provides otherwise).
 It is possible to envision a scenario where a rogue minority member binds the LLC to a transaction for which proper internal approval was not obtained.

-A second reason to favor the manager-managed format is that it is more readily accepted in business and real estate transactions.
-In the real world, as a practical matter, lenders and title companies almost always prefer the signature of an actual manager on transactional documents involving the LLC.
-This is simply a fact.
 A lender may even insist that a borrowing LLC convert to manager-managed (requiring a certificate of amendment to be filed with the secretary of state) before it will extend a loan.

-Choice of Traditional LLC Versus Series LLC
+Traditional LLC Versus Series LLC

 LLC DOCUMENTATION